waddone/application-backend-artists/README.md

 Finished or unfinished we would like to see your result and a couple of words of feedback from your end in order to get a better understanding of your thought process.
+ **Pay extra attention to the unique token requirement for artists and albums.
+Ensure that the `token generation` would always result in a unique token.**

 Send your feedback by creating a pull-request from your repository to the original one: https://github.com/gimmenetwork/application-backend-artists